Genfo: the Ethiopian Eritrean barley porridge

 Turmeric powder: 5 grams

-Toasting Whole Spices: In a dry, clean pan over medium heat, toast black pepper, cumin seeds, cardamom, cloves, nutmeg, coriander seeds, and fennel seeds separately until fragrant.
+Toasting Whole Spices: In a dry, clean skillet over medium heat, toast black pepper, cumin seeds, cardamom, cloves, nutmeg, coriander seeds, and fennel seeds separately until fragrant.
 Be careful not to burn them.
-Each spice will take about 5 minutes on low heat.
+Each spice will require 5 minutes on a low flame.

-Grinding Toasted Spices: Transfer the toasted spices to a coffee grinder or mortar and grind until you get a fine powder.
+Grinding Toasted Spices: Transfer toasted spices to a coffee grinder or mortar and grind to a fine powder.

 Combine with Other Spices: In a medium bowl, mix the ground spices with chili powder, sweet paprika, salt, ginger powder, garlic powder, cinnamon powder, and turmeric powder.

-Store: Transfer the mix to an airtight glass jar and store in a cool, dry place.
-It can be kept for several weeks, but as with all spices, it is best used as fresh as possible for the best flavor.
+Store: Transfer the mixture to an airtight glass jar and store in a cool, dry place.
+It can be kept for several weeks, but like all spices, it is best used as fresh as possible for the best flavor.

 • What is ayib?